msyazwanfaid/falakpy/README.md

 🕋 *Qibla Direction*, 🕌 *Prayer Times*, and 🌙 *Lunar Observation Data*.
 It’s designed for students, researchers, and enthusiasts who wish to integrate classical *Falak* knowledge with modern astronomical computation via [Skyfield](https://rhodesmill.org/skyfield/).

+⚠️ IMPORTANT NOTICE: ONLY USE VERSION 0.1.5 ⚠️
+Please ensure you install version 0.1.5 exclusively.
+The latest release (1.0.3) currently contains bugs that require amendment.
+The installation instructions below have been updated to reflect this.

 ---

 ## 🚀 Installation